90% of mutual funds follow an active investing style.

 - Nifty Next 50

-If you want to invest in equities but do not want to expose yourself to the risks associated with wrong selection of an individual stock then you can invest in Nifty or Sensex index fund.
+If you want to invest in equities but do not want to expose yourself to the risks associated with the wrong selection of an individual stock then you can invest in a Nifty or Sensex index fund.

 The best part is that your portfolio is protected from the underperformance of any single stock because some other stocks in the index will be performing well.
 This way, you can expect a more stable return on your investment if the overall market is going up.

-Different types of index funds available in India
+Different Types of Index Funds in India

 #3.
 Sectoral Index Funds – Sectoral index funds track the performance of a specific sector, such as banking, technology, or healthcare.